EddyLuo1232/EddyLuo1232.github.io/_pages/about.md

 <span class='anchor' id='-xl'></span>

 # 📰 News
-- *2025.04.09*🎉, I will join the University of Georgia as a Phd student in August 2025.
+- *2025.04.09*🎉, I will join the University of Georgia as a PhD student in August 2025.
 - *2025.01.22*🎉, Our paper *Dynamic Guided and Domain Applicable Safeguards for Enhanced Security in Large Language Models* has been accepted by **NAACL'2025** (Findings)
 - *2024.07.16*🎉, Our paper *Bringing Back the Context: Camera Trap Species Identification as Link Prediction on Multimodal Knowledge Graphs* has been accepted by **CIKM'2024** (Oral)
 - *2024.07.09*🎉, Our paper *JailBreakV-28K: A Benchmark for Assessing the Robustness of MultiModal Large Language Models against Jailbreak Attacks* has been accepted by **COLM'2024** (Poster)